G

 Grooming

-As they explore the outdoors, their fine feathered locks are prone to collecting natures foliage.
-To prevent knots and achieve a beautiful silky coat, it’s best to brush their fur once a day and have them bathed once a month.
+As they explore the outdoors, their fine, feathered locks are prone to collecting nature’s foliage.
+To prevent knots and achieve a beautiful, silky coat, it’s best to brush their fur once a day and have them bathed once a month.

-As for those pearly whites, brush them daily to prevent teeth decay and smelly breath.
+As for those pearly whites, brush them daily to prevent tooth decay and smelly breath.
 When sending your dog to the groomers, ask them to trim your dog’s nails, as they are professionals and have mastered the art without harming the pup.

 Training